Edward Stafford, 3rd Duke of Buckingham: Career

 In 1510 Buckingham was involved in a scandal concerning his sister, Anne, who was the wife of George Hastings, 1st Earl of Huntingdon.
 After hearing rumours concerning her and Sir William Compton, Buckingham found Compton in Anne's room.
 Compton was forced to take the sacrament to prove that he and Anne had not committed adultery, and Anne's husband sent her away to a convent 60 mi from the court.
 There is no extant evidence establishing that Anne and Sir William Compton were guilty of adultery.
 In 1523 Compton took the unusual step of bequeathing land to Anne in his will, and directing his executors to include her in the prayers for his kin for which he had made provision in his will.
 There are some suggestions that the affair continued until 1513.
-He returned to the King's graces, being present at the marriage of Henry's sister, served in Parliament and was present at negotiations with Francis I of France and Charles V, Holy Roman Emperor.
+Other rumours are that the affair was with the King himself.
+Buckingham returned to the King's graces, being present at the marriage of Henry's sister, served in Parliament and was present at the Field of the Cloth of Gold negotiations with Francis I of France and at negotiations with Charles V, Holy Roman Emperor.

 From June to October 1513 Buckingham served as a captain during Henry VIII's invasion of France, commanding 500 men in the "middle ward".
-About 1517 he was one of 12 challengers chosen to joust against the King and his companions but excused himself on the ground that he feared to run against the King's person.
+About 1517 he was one of 12 challengers chosen to joust against the king and his companions but excused himself on the ground that he feared to run against the King's person.
 He and his wife, Eleanor, attended the Field of the Cloth of Gold in 1520.

-Although Buckingham was appointed to commissions of the peace in 1514 and charged—together with other Marcher lords—with responsibility for keeping order in south Wales, particularly along the borderland Welsh Marches, he was rebuked by the King in 1518 for failing to achieve the desired results.
+Although Buckingham was appointed to commissions of the peace in 1514 and charged—together with other Marcher lords—with responsibility for keeping order in south Wales, particularly along the borderland Welsh Marches, he was rebuked by the king in 1518 for failing to achieve the desired results.
 Buckingham exercised little direct political influence and was never a member of the King's inner circle.